PowerDNS/pdns/pdns/dnsdistdist/docs/upgrade_guide.rst

 :program:`dnsdist` now looks by default for a configuration file named ``dnsdist.yml`` in the system configuration directory (determined by the ``SYSCONFDIR`` variable during compilation), instead of ``dnsdist.conf``.

+The webserver no longer allows cross-origin HTTP requests by default, please have a look at ``webserver.allow_cross_origin_requests`` (:func:`setWebserverConfig`'s ``allowCrossOriginRequests`` for Lua-based configurations) if your setup requires them.

 1.9.x to 2.0.0
 --------------